 July and August are not the easiest months to garden — while it’s hot and uncomfortable for you, it’s even worse for your plants!
-As a landscape designer living in USDA Zone 8b, we can in theory plant all year round, but I’ve developed some strategies for planting in midsummer that help the plants survive.
-Here are my Do’s and Don’ts for midsummer planting to help both you and your garden!
+In theory, some zones can plant all year round, but that’s not always the case.
+We’ve developed some strategies for planting in midsummer that will help the plants survive and thrive.
+Here are some Do’s and Don’ts for midsummer planting to help both you and your garden!

 Do know what plants are recommended for planting in your area, and stick with those.
-Native plants are even better, because they are adapted to the temperatures, soil, and growing conditions where you live.
+Find out more about planting zones and check to see which zone you live in by clicking, Find My Planting Zone.
+Native plants are even better because they are adapted to the temperatures, soil, and growing conditions where you live.

 Do plant early in the morning, before the heat sets in.

 Do water thoroughly after planting, and regularly for two weeks (or more) to help the plant’s roots establish.

 Don’t plant on days when the mercury is forecast to soar over 100 degrees, unless you’re planting something like an agave.
 There’s a difference between upper 90’s and over 100 degrees, and your plants can tell the difference.

 Don’t even attempt to plant a tree or large shrub during this time — the higher temperatures cause undue stress on a plant that large and they will have a difficult time getting established.

 Don’t forget to consider shade cloth in the veggie garden — plants like peppers really appreciate some protection from the heat.